sak1sham/DataStream/config/README.md

 ## 4. Data Dumping

 True or False.
 If set to true, it adds a column 'migration_snapshot_date' to data, which stores the datetime of migration.
 Without updation checks, it simply dumps the data into destination.
 If set to true, one can also partition data based on 'migration_snapshot_date'.

+## Notes:
+1. If fastapi server is started, then data can migrated on scheduled basis, as well as immediate basis (i.e., migrating data just once).
+2. If fastapi server is not started, then data can only be migrated on immediate basis (i.e., migrating data just once).
+To run scheduled jobs in such cases, an external scheduler is required.